Oryxel/Boar/README.md

 - A broken teleport handling system that (sometimes) causes desync.
 - A reach check that can only detect around 3.2 (not reliable btw).
 ## Problems
+- Player can clip into walls (they will glitch back anyway, but it will still cause false) mentioned in [3370](https://github.com/GeyserMC/Geyser/issues/3370) and [4269](https://github.com/GeyserMC/Geyser/issues/4269)
-- Collisions is broken and can lose precisions
+- Collision is broken and can lose precisions
 - Teleport handling system is broken, and can cause desync.
 - A lot of stuff is still unimplemented.